AVSLab/basilisk/docs_sphinx/source/Install/installOnLinux.rst

 Dependencies
 ------------

-Note: Depending on your system setup, administrative permissions (sudo or su) may be required to install these dependencies.
+..
+Note:: Depending on your system setup, administrative permissions (sudo or su) may be required to install these dependencies.
 Some distributions of Linux will use other package management commands such as ‘yum’, ‘dnf’, of ‘pgk’.

 1. CMake: Available using CMake-GUI or CMake over the command line